 In March 2020, the GASB issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".
 This Statement establishes standards of accounting and financial reporting for Public-Public Partnerships and Availability Payment Arrangements for governments.
 The requirements of this statement were effective for reporting periods beginning after June 15, 2022.
 The Authority does not have statutory authority to execute these agreements.

 Effective October 1, 2022, the Authority implemented GASB Statement No. 96, "Subscription-Based Information Technology Arrangements".
-The implementation of the standard resulted in no impact for the period ending September 30, 2023.
+The implementation of the standard did not have an impact on the financial statements for the period ending September 30, 2023.